 Mr. Illovsky recently served as a Commissioner of the State Bar of California’s Commission on Judicial Nominees Evaluation (JNE), and serves as a Settlement Conference Officer on the San Francisco Superior Court’s Mandatory Settlement Conference Panel.
 He is a former Visiting Lecturer at the Boalt School of Law at UC Berkeley.

-Prior to joining the firm, Mr. Illovsky served as an Assistant United States Attorney for the Eastern District of California (Sacramento) for six years, where he investigated and prosecuted a wide array of white-collar crimes, including investment frauds, money laundering, political corruption, intellectual property crimes, and tax evasion.
-For his work as an AUSA on a series of complex insurance fraud prosecutions, he was recognized by Attorney General Janet Reno with the Director’s Award for Superior Performance, and was selected to serve on the DOJ’s Campaign Finance Task Force, which investigated election financing of the 1996 election cycle.
+Prior to joining the firm, Mr. Illovsky previously served as an Assistant United States Attorney for the Eastern District of California (Sacramento) for six years, where he investigated and prosecuted a wide array of white-collar crimes, including investment frauds, money laundering, political corruption, intellectual property crimes, and tax evasion.
+For his work as an AUSA on a series of complex insurance fraud prosecutions, he was recognized by Attorney General Janet Reno with the Director’s Award for Superior Performance.
+He was selected to serve on the DOJ’s Campaign Finance Task Force, which investigated election financing of the 1996 election cycle.

 - Represented of Fortune 100 company in connection with negotiation of non-prosecution agreement with DOJ and compliance program implementation

 - Represented real estate investor charged with price-fixing in federal foreclosure auction bid-rigging probe

 - Conducted investigation for independent committee of public online retailer investigating claims of fiduciary breach against directors

 - Retained as witness's or pool counsel in corporate investigations in diverse areas including financial fraud, environmental crimes, aviation, customs fraud, antitrust

 - Represented chief compliance office of investment advisor in SEC investigation

 - Represented individual indicted on federal charges of identity theft